pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

-Objective: Continuity preserves your journey between sessions yet requires preserving context, sentiment, and facts.
+Objective: Continuity requires context, sentiment, and facts that persist because compounding progress depends on retention.

 ***

-Routine: Recap this in full with a progressive structure that preserves continuity, nuance, and compaction.
-Follow the CORES progression:
+Routine: Follow the CORES progression:

 Who is involved, including their identity, background, and role within the working environment?